-The Nevada Division of Environmental Protection is pleased to present the 2021 report, Nevada Statewide Greenhouse Gas Inventory and Projections, 1990 to 2041.
-This report has been prepared pursuant to Nevada Revised Statutes (NRS) 445B.3801 as amended by Senate Bill (SB) 254, which was approved by the Nevada Legislature during the 2019 Legislative Session and signed by Governor Sisolak on June 3, 2019.
+The Nevada Division of Environmental Protection is pleased to present the 2022 report, Nevada Statewide Greenhouse Gas Inventory and Projections, 1990 to 2042.
+This report has been prepared pursuant to Nevada Revised Statutes (NRS) 445B.3801, which was approved by the Nevada Legislature during the 2019 Legislative Session and signed by Governor Sisolak on June 3, 2019.

 As required by NRS 445B.380, this report contains an updated inventory of greenhouse gas (GHG) emissions in Nevada and a statement of policies to help inform the development of future policy initiatives designed to reduce GHG emissions statewide.
-In this 2021 report, actual emissions are reported through 2019.
-In contrast, in the 2020 report, the most recent inventory year was 2017.
-Pursuant to SB 254, this report includes an updated inventory and projection of GHG emissions for the largest emitting sectors (transportation and electricity generation); the industry sector was also included, given the potential for rising emissions from Ozone Depleting Substance (ODS) substitutes.
+The 2022 report includes an updated inventory of actual GHG emissions through 2020 and projection of GHG emissions through 2042 for the largest emitting sectors (transportation and electricity generation) as well as the industry sector, given the potential for rising emissions from Ozone Depleting Substance (ODS) substitutes.
 It should be noted that 2015 marked the first year that GHG emissions from the transportation sector overtook electricity generation as the largest source of emissions in Nevada.

-The "statement of policies" included in this report updates the statement of policies included in previous reports.
-The update includes policies and policy analyses included and considered in the 2020 State Climate Strategy2 and the United States Climate Alliance 2021 Annual Report3.
+The report also provides updates to the "statement of policies" included in previous reports.
+The update includes policies and analyses included in the 2020 State Climate Strategy2 and the United States Climate Alliance 2022 Annual Report3.
 Further development and review of policies will be pursued as part of the overall Nevada Climate Initiative4.

-Importantly, SB 254 established emissions reduction goals for all GHG emitting sectors of the state's economy.
-Nevada led the nation as one of the first states to establish a renewable portfolio standard (RPS) in 1997 and increased the RPS most recently during the 2019 Legislative Session with SB 358 that requires 50% of electricity sold in Nevada to originate from renewable energy sources by 20305.
-While the purpose of Nevada's RPS is the expansion of renewable electricity use statewide in Nevada, the secondary benefit has been a significant reduction in GHG emissions from the electricity generation sector through the expanded production of renewable electricity in Nevada.
-Renewable electricity use and production in Nevada are not synonymous.
+NRS 445B.380 sets emission reduction goals for all GHG emitting sectors of the State's economy.
+Nevada led the nation as one of the first states to establish a renewable portfolio standard (RPS) in 1997 and later increased the RPS during the 2019 Legislative Session through SB 358 by requiring 50% of electricity sold in Nevada to originate from renewable energy sources by 20305.
+While the purpose of Nevada's RPS is the expansion of renewable electricity use statewide in Nevada, the secondary benefit has been a significant reduction in GHG emissions from the electricity generation sector through expanded production of renewable electricity in Nevada.
+Note that renewable electricity use and production in Nevada are not synonymous.

-Building upon the RPS, SB 254 broadened Nevada's climate ambition by setting forth economy-wide GHG reduction goals of 28% below 2005 levels by 2025, 45% below 2005 levels by 2030, and zero or
+Building upon the RPS, NRS 445B.380 sets forth economy-wide GHG reduction goals of 28% below 2005 levels by 2025, 45% below 2005 levels by 2030, and zero or near-zero by 2050.
+These economy-wide GHG emission reduction goals generally correspond to similar reductions required pursuant to